Create a Website Account - Manage notification subscriptions, save form progress and more.

 There is electric hook ups but no sewer hook ups.

 For Mosquito control information, please contact a Parks Technician at 605-677-7082.
 Visit our Mosquito Control page to read more.

-Due to the limited number of boxes, this program is intended for short-term needs.
-Example: While awaiting placement in a assisted living community.
-A Knox-Box can be requested for up to 8 weeks.
-Loan extensions or reapplications are dependent upon availability and Fire Chief’s discretion.
+Due to the limited number of boxes available for rental, this program is intended for short-term needs.
+Example: While awaiting placement in a assisted living community or recovering from a medical procedure or recent hospital stay.
+A Knox-Box can be rented for up to 8 weeks.
+Extensions or reapplications are dependent upon availability and Fire Chief’s discretion.
 For more information, please contact the Fire Department at 605-677-7098.

 Yes, you can purchase your own residential Knox-Box.
-Residential Knox-Boxes cost from $165 to $195.
 Visit the Knox-Box page for procedure on how to purchase a box online.